In Lab Engineering

 Since 2023:

-Following approval by the PUI Executive Committee (COMEX), a final session will be held in 2026.
+Following a favorable recommendation from the PUI Executive Committee (COMEX), a final session will be held in 2026.
 These sessions are organized by the CNRS on behalf of the Montpellier PUI.

 Objectives